 You don’t have to travel many miles south of Ludlow before you reach Herefordshire, one of Britain’s key cider and perry producing regions, where there are a large number of small independent cider and perry producers.
 The painstaking care and attention lavished on the products of some of the best cider and perry makers in the area can justifiably be compared to that of fine wine producers.
 There’s also at least one Shropshire cider producer, Mahorall Cider, near Ludlow.

 Back in 1995 a small group of people decided to hold the first Ludlow Marches Food and Drink Festival, to draw attention to the wide range of specialist food and other shops in Ludlow, and to highlight the food and drink of small independent producers throughout the Marches.
-This was the first successful food and drink festival to be held in the United Kingdom, it caught people’s imagination and grew and grew within a few years to be a major, nationally-recognised event the first of its kind and still the best - that attracts many thousands of visitors from all over Britain and beyond.
+This was the first successful food and drink festival to be held in the United Kingdom, it caught people’s imagination and grew and grew within a few years to be a major, nationally-recognised event – the first of its kind and still the best - that attracts many thousands of visitors from all over Britain and beyond.
 The Festival takes place both in the castle and throughout the town, over a three-day weekend, the second weekend in September.
-Website.
+More.

-An offshoot of the Food and Drink Festival is the much newer Ludlow Spring Festival which takes place on the second weekend of May.
+An offshoot of the Food and Drink Festival is the newer Ludlow Spring Festival which takes place on the second weekend of May.
 Based in Ludlow Castle, with at least 140 real ales on draught from small breweries in Wales and the Marches, brought to Ludlow with help of SIBA, the Society of Independent Brewers, plus other drinks, seriously good local sausages, proper bread, and more, visitors will enjoy a great fun atmosphere!
-Website.
+More.